 A 3D Bar chart

-RGraph can make realistic looking 3D Bar charts.
+RGraph can make realistic-looking 3D Bar charts.
 This demo is a multi-row example of such a chart.
 There are three rows of bars that are each drawn by a separate Bar chart object.

 This style of 3D chart is not supported natively but is pretty easy to achieve - especially as all of the source code is shown below and you can just copy it!

-First some variables are defined which are used in the configuration - this is so that they're easier for you to edit and manage.
+First, some variables are defined that are used in the configuration - this is so that they're easier for you to edit and manage.

 Each row of bars is actually a separate chart object and they're drawn inside a dedicated function.
 The 3D variant options turn off the 3D axes and the regular axes are also turned off.
 Slight shadows are set which add to the 3D effect.